Rosemary McLeod: Career

 Her profile rose with a longstanding, self-illustrated column for the New Zealand Listener, which ran from the early 1970s to 1988.

 During a year in Sydney in 1976 as a contract sitcom writer with the ABC, McLeod worked on a comedy series with feminist themes, Who Do You Think You Are.
-Also in that year, she won the PEN Best First Book of Prose award for her self-illustrated satirical novel A Girl Like I. On her return to New Zealand she worked as script editor for Joe and Koro, also devising an early TVNZ sitcom called All Things Being Equal.
+Also in that year, she won the PEN International Best First Book of Prose award for her self-illustrated satirical novel A Girl Like I. On her return to New Zealand she worked as script editor for Joe and Koro, also devising an early TVNZ sitcom called All Things Being Equal.
 Other television work included Close to Home, Country GP and The Seekers.

-Later, McLeod was the devisor and principal writer of the iconic TV soap Gloss, which won the award for best TV drama in New Zealand in 1989.
+Later, McLeod was the devisor and principal writer of the TV soap Gloss, which won the award for best TV drama in New Zealand in 1989.

-Her work for major New Zealand publications included investigative and long-form journalism for the monthly magazine North & South, for which she was five times named Qantas Feature Writer of the Year.
-She is a longstanding opinion writer for Stuff, one of New Zealand's leading news websites, with her weekly column also being published in The Dominion Post, The Press, The Waikato Times and The Timaru Herald.
-Her opinion writing is at times controversial.
-She became a columnist for the magazine Woman on its launch in late 2020.
+Her work for New Zealand publications included investigative and long-form journalism for the monthly magazine North & South, for which she was five times named Qantas Feature Writer of the Year.
+McLeod was a longstanding opinion writer for the Sunday Star Times and subsequently for Stuff, one of New Zealand's leading news websites, with her weekly column also being published in the Dominion Post, The Press, The Waikato Times and The Timaru Herald.
+Her opinion writing was at times controversial.
+She was a columnist for the magazine Woman on its launch in 2020.